fleetdm/fleet/docs/Contributing/Adding-new-endpoints.md

 }
 ```

+After adding a function to the Datastore interface, you need to run `make generate-mock` to update the mock for it.
+And
-Now we are ready to create a method in the service.
+now we are ready to create a method in the service.

 ### Step 2: Service